Flyguygx/sd-webui-panorama-tools/README.md

 4. If the poles are missing/cropped out:
     1. Adjust Upper/Lower Pole Offset until the perspective looks right in the 3D preview.
         * Typicially when the horizon/vanishing point is roughly centered vertically with the preview pitch set to 0.
-    2. Click "From Output" under the panorama input to apply the adjustments.
+    2. Click "Apply Changes" under the panorama input to apply the adjustments.
     3. Zero out all settings under Adjustments.
 5. Angle / zoom the preview to see the pole to inpaint.
     * Up / Down buttons in the Preview settings